ibexa/documentation-developer/tests/README.md

             kernel:
                 env: prod
 ```
-1. Run tests:
+1. Run tests by using one of the following commands:
-`bin/behat --profile=doc` to run all of them
+- To run all tests, use: `bin/behat --profile=doc`
-`bin/behat --profile=doc --tags=step1` to run a specific one
+- To run a specific test step, use: `bin/behat --profile=doc --tags=step1`
 1. After execution, run `composer run post-install-cmd`.